DBCDK/kubeconsole/README.md

 It requires normal bash, jq and (need I say it?) kubectl with a 'config' in '~/.kube'.

+To get started: run 'kubeconsole -c' to get help on getting a kubeconfig.

-No documentation, but you may find the command "help" usefull ;)
+No further documentation, but you may find the command "help" or 'kubeconsole -h' usefull ;)

 ---